ErikKarlkvist/FootballTown/Report2.md

   Did they complement or counteract each other?

  1. The group had divided the tasks into managble tasks for each sprint where the members worked on the assigned tasks using the pair programming approach.
 This method allowed the members to help each other to carry out the tasks and mentor each other's work.
-  2. At every sprint, every member
+ 2. By using the Scrum approach at every sprint, each member presented their prgoress and what they have been busy with.
+This allowed the team to be up to date with eveyone's development and whether the project is hitting a bottleneck.
+ 3.

 - How efficient were the practices, given the time they took to use?